snotskie/ttrpg/site/src/characters.md

     Blue boxes like these provide explanation for common shorthanded wordings for effects in this game.

     When an effect describes a possibly failed Check or lost Contest and says to “protect yourself for $+dcX$,” you gain a $+dcX$ bonus to the roll, as though you were Helped by the trait that protected you, possibly turning the failure into a success or loss into a win.

+**Survival Instinct:** Whenever you would fail a Check or lose a Contest while rolling your Hurry Stat, protect yourself for $+dc2$.

 **Careful Resolve:** Whenever you would fail a Check while performing non-Violent dangerous actions, protect yourself for $+dc2$.